Pyrenees Coast to Coast

 Cycling

-Starting with a dip in the Atlantic Ocean, day one provides a gentle warm up to the rest of the week as we gradually head into the foothills of the Pyrenees.
-The following six days includes some of the most well-known mountain passes of the Pyrenees that feature frequently in the Tour de France; including the Col d’Aubisque, Col de Soulor, Col de Tourmalet, Col d’Aspin, Col de Peyresourdes, Col de Portet d’Aspet and Col de Pailheres.
+Starting with a dip in the Atlantic, the route passes through distinct and varying regions of the Pyrénées-Atlantiques, Hautes-Pyrénées, Haute-Garonne, Ariège and Pyrénées-Orientales.
+We try to avoid busier French roads and as well as the climbs, it enjoys many sections alongside fast-flowing rivers, through steep-sided gorges and beautiful vineyards.
+The following six days includes some of the most well-known mountain passes that feature frequently in the Tour de France; including the Cols d’Aubisque, de Soulor, de Tourmalet, d’Aspin, de Peyresourdes, de Portet d’Aspet and de Pailheres.

 Highlights